sverrehu/kafka-ops-julie/docs/futures/run-validations.rst

 Validate your topologies
 *******************************

-A normal practise in many *gitops* deployments is to run a set of automated validations before allowing the changes in.
+A normal practise in many *GitOps* deployments is to run a set of automated validations before allowing the changes in.
 JulieOps allows the users to run a variable set of validations before the project will apply the changes into each of the managed components.

 Validate a topology in a feature branch